gitperr/gitperr.github.io/content/_index.md

 #### About
 Hey there, I am Alper Polat.

-Currently, I am working as a DevOps Engineer for Critical Force.
+Currently, I am working as a Senior DevOps Engineer for Meister.
 I'm involved with CI/CD, Monitoring, Cloud stuff, and lots of others.
 Check my [resume](/career/alper_polat_resume.pdf) for more info.

 #### Contact